Skip to content

 • Employees can receive a commuter allowance in addition to their regular salary.
 Whether you are eligible for this depends on three conditions: the distance between home and work, the accessibility by public transport and the frequency of commuting.
 The commuter allowance can either be added directly to your pay slip or taken into account separately in your tax return.

-Home-Office and Remote-Work
+Home-Office becomes Remote-Work

 The term "home office" refers in particular to the regular performance of work in the employee's home.